 The rise of cities and trading brought about the exchange of goods and innovation.
 Supplies were made available to regions that had never been available before.
 The exchange of goods helped increase the quality of life, it also increased the sophistication of packaging materials and products.

-enabled craftsmen to mnew glass into a large variety of shapes.
+enabled craftsmen to mold glass into a large variety of shapes.
 Many of the products produced were containers for transportation and storage.
 The blown glass containers are often made of thick durable glass that was heavy yet preferred because of the many benefits offered.

 Once the barrel is cured, it was found to be one of the most effective forms of bulk packaging known at that time.
 The barrel enabled people the ability to store and transport liquids and dry goods in large quantities.

 After the fall of Rome, inventions and innovation became stagnant within Europe.
 Many new technologies and advancements came from other cultures around the globe.
-China began making the first true form of paper during this time period.
+China began making the first real form of paper during this time period.
 The invention and production of paper proved to be a valuable and common material used in the packaging industry for centuries.

 The industrial revolution brought changes to everyone's way of life.
 It consisted of an age where products began to be produced by machines instead of by hand.
 Many rural residents moved into towns and cities to obtain steady jobs and increased wages.
 The change in the level of production and the increased disposable income encouraged producers to develop durable, dependable, and efficient packaging methods.
 The increased product production resulted in a large rise in demand for:

 The migration of citizens into the city reduced the need for large bulk consumer packaging options and increased the need for individual and smaller packaging quantities.
-Manufacturers and producers needed the large storage containers and bins more then ever, but consumers needed other packaging options.
+Manufacturers and producers needed large storage containers and bins more than ever, but consumers needed other packaging options.
 These demands offered a new chapter in the packaging industry.

 The Future of Packaging